 The cost burden associated with kosher certification varies depending on factors such as the manufacturing location, traceability, dedication of the production facility, contract manufacturing and the nature of the product itself.
 Essential undertakings of a kosher manufacturer include committing to an established list of kosher ingredients, following prescribed instructions involving the use of equipment and accepting intermittent inspections by an independent rabbinic field representative.
 Furthermore, before bearing the costs of going kosher, it is important to know the reputation of the contacted kosher agency in order to realize the greatest return on investment.
 There are currently about 70 commonly used and acceptable kosher agencies nationwide.

-Elad Menna, CPA, is a manager in GHJ’s Audit and Assurance Practice with over seven years of accounting experience and specializes in assurance services for food and beverage and manufacturing clients.
+Elad Menna, CPA, is a member of GHJ’s Audit and Assurance Practice with over eight years of accounting experience and specializes in assurance services for food and beverage and manufacturing clients.
 Elad also services clients within the technology (SaaS), media and entertainment and nonprofit…Learn More